 It’s always fun to watch the old guard benevolently passing the torch to the new generation — although in this case Snoop and Lil Boat are passing something else around, too.
 One would expect this tête-à-tête to involve braggadocio — as rap game dialogues so often do — but they actually wind up spending the bulk of this video talking about how much they love their moms.
 Truly adorable.

-- The 16 Best Anime Series on Netflix Right Now
+- The 15 Best Netflix Documentaries to Stream Right Now